What makes something beautiful?

 Final Analysis

-P.S.
 Concerning beautiful people we might be inclined to think it's all about physicality, per (1) Integrity & (2) Proportionality.
-But lest we forget (3) Splendor, let us not forget that some people with malice or shallow words have made many say, "I thought they were good looking until they opened their mouths" or "until I realized what kind of person they were."
+But lest we forget (3) Splendour, let us not forget that some people with malice or shallow words have made many say, "I thought they were a person or good looking until they opened their mouths" or "that is, until I realized what kind of person they were."
 Whether the form shines through the matter, that is, the soul radiates its virtues or vices through the body and the person's actions, largely influences whether a person is beautiful or not.